-The clinician should explain the procedural steps to the patient prior to machine entry and head positioning so the patient can anticipate what will happen next and not be alarmed by the mechanical function of the panoramic machine.
+The clinician should explain the procedural steps to the patient prior to machine entry and head positioning so that the patient can anticipate what will happen next and will not be alarmed by the mechanical function of the panoramic machine.
 The clinician should place the panoramic lead apron fully clearing the back of the neck region; high in front, low in back.
 Note that the panoramic lead apron has a poncho-type configuration different from lead shields used in intraoral radiography.
 The preferred panoramic lead (or lead-equivalent) apron has a front and back panel of the same length.
-If the panoramic lead apron has front and back panels of different length, it is best to place the long panel on the patient’s back and the short panel in the front because the x-ray beam enters from behind the patient’s head.
+If the panoramic lead apron has front and back panels of different length, it is best practice to place the long panel on the patient’s back and the short panel in the front because the x-ray beam enters from behind the patient’s head.
 Do Not Use a THYROID COLLAR.
 The use of a thyroid collar or improper lead apron placement will block the x-ray beam and prevent imaging of structures at or near the midline.
-The clinician must keep in mind that the x-ray beam enters from behind the patient’s head in a lingual to labial direction.
+The clinician must keep in mind that the x-ray beam enters from behind the patient’s head in a lingual to labial direction, opposite of intraoral imaging.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.